Iole: Sophocles' account

 According to Sophocles' play Women of Trachis, Iole's mother was Antiope and her siblings were Iphitos, Clytius, Toxeus, Deioneus, Molion, and Didaeon.
 In the play, Iole is described as the daughter of King Eurytus, the royal princess of Oechalia.
 She is among the captive maidens of Oechalia when Heracles ransacks the city.
 She is to become the concubine of Heracles.
-Toward the end of the play Heracles asks his son Hyllus to marry her when he dies, so she will be well taken care of.
+Toward the end of the play, Heracles asks his son Hyllus to marry her when he dies, so she will be well taken care of.
 Hyllus agrees to do this for his father.

 Seneca's account

-According to Seneca, Deianira is concerned that the captive Iole that Heracles took as his concubine will give brothers to her sons.
-She fears that Iole will become daughter-in-law of Jove.
+According to Seneca, Deianira is concerned that the captive Iole, who Heracles took as his concubine, will give brothers to her sons.
+She fears that Iole will become a daughter-in-law of Jove.
 He explains how Deianira thinks of the possible children of Heracles by Iole and her chance for vengeance on them.
 He shows the same jealousy Deianira has of Iole as does Apollodorus.